 Before using the approved D&F in the EPP to limit competition to award a contract or modification, the CO must first consider the feasibility of using full and open competitive procedures as described in the FAR, the AIDAR, and related federal policies.
 This includes category management as well as utilization of small business, including Section 8(a) procurement authorities and use of minority serving institutions.
 The CO is responsible for determining the level of competition (if any) that is appropriate to the particular procurement.
 When not providing for full and open competition, the CO must solicit offers from as many potential sources as is practicable under the circumstances.
-Once the CO determines that the AIDAR 706.302-70(b)(3)(ii) authority applies, the CO may rely upon the Administrator approved D&F without determining whether other non-competitive authorities may also be available.
+Once the CO determines that the AIDAR 706.302-70(b)(3)(ii) authority applies, the CO may rely upon the Administrator approved D&F without determining whether other noncompetitive authorities may also be available.

 For each non-competitive award relying on a D&F approved as part of an EPP, the OU must prepare and certify a J&A addressing all 12 elements as required under FAR 6.303-2(a).
 The J&A must cite AIDAR 706.302-70(b)(3)(i) or (ii), and the D&F as the authority for the action and use the J&A Template for D&Fs issued under EPPs.
+The

-The CO must document in the J&A the specific circumstances under which the D&F is being used and explain the reason for relying on the D&F instead of utilizing full and open competition.
+CO must document in the J&A the specific circumstances under which the D&F is being used and explain the reason for relying on the D&F instead of utilizing full and open competition.

-FAR 6.305 requires that the CO make the J&As publicly available on the governmentwide Point of Entry (SAM.gov).
+FAR 6.305 requires that the CO make the J&As publicly available on the government-wide Point of Entry (SAM.gov).
 Accordingly, the CO must post the J&A and attach the D&F for each contract action that uses the authority of the EPP D&F. The CO must not post the EPP Memo in its entirety.
 The CO must include a copy of the J&A and the D&F in the contract file and submit a copy of each J&A to the justificationsanda@usaid.gov mailbox.

-Additional policy and procedures for use of EPP authorities are provided in ADS 302mbo, Guidance for Use of the Authorities under Expedited Procedures Packages (EPPs).
-Also, see ADS 302say, Guidance for use of the Expedited Procedures Package (EPP) for Responding to Outbreaks of Contagious Infectious Diseases.
+Additional policy and procedures for use of EPP authorities are provided in ADS

-c.
+302mbo, Guidance for Use of the Authorities under Expedited Procedures

+Packages (EPPs).
+Also, see ADS 302say, Guidance for use of the Expedited c.
 Competition Policy Related to the Source/Nationality Rules at 22 CFR 228 for USAID-Direct Program-Funded Awards